UOA-SE702-2022-Group-11/fitts-pizza/README.md

 # Fitts' Pizza

-SOFTENG 702 Group Project
+*SOFTENG 702 Group 11 Project*

 This project studies the effectiveness of interactive design based activities for teaching Fitts' Law compared to more abstract tasks.
-Users are able to Learn about Fitts' Law, answer some questions about Fitts' Law and try either the abstract or realistic task.
+Users are able to learn about Fitts' Law, answer some questions about Fitts' Law, and try either the abstract or realistic task.

 ## Features
 - Pre-reading section - to understand what Fitts' Law is and how it relates to interface design.
-- Pre-test questionnaire
+- Pre-activity questionnaire
 - Interactive activity
 	- Design based Pizza order maker activity
 	- Abstract clicker activity
-- Post-test questionnaire
+- Post-activity questionnaire
 - Download page to view questionnaire results

 ## Repository